How to Avoid Cliches in Your Personal Statement

 There's a collection of all my university application resources on the page How to apply to university: everything you need to know.

-Finally, if you want the quick, simple and easy way to go from blank piece of paper to done (avoiding all cliches in the process) take a look at my e-course for writing personal statements 3 Easy Steps to a Killer Personal Statement.It's easy to avoid using cliches in your personal statement once you know how Click To Tweet
+Finally, if you want the quick, simple and easy way to go from blank piece of paper to done (avoiding all cliches in the process) take a look at my e-course for writing personal statements Your Complete Guide to a Winning Personal Statement.It's easy to avoid using cliches in your personal statement once you know how Click To Tweet

 Over to you…